-- 1) Presumptive drug screening using urine samples (qualitative, semi-quantitative or quantitative) MEETS COVERAGE CRITERIA in any of the following situations: - a) To assess an individual being treated for chronic, non-cancer pain when clinical evaluation of the individual (history/signs/symptoms) suggests the use of non-prescribed medications or illegal substances: - Prior to initiating chronic opioid pain therapy in chronic non-cancer pain to determine if the individual has been exposed to controlled substances or potentially confounding illicit drugs. - ii) To verify an individual's compliance with treatment or identify undisclosed drug abuse as part of routine monitoring for individuals who are receiving treatment for non-cancer chronic pain with prescription opioid pain medication.
-The random testing interval and drugs selected for testing should be based on the individual's history, condition, and treatment, as documented in the medical record. - (a) Monitoring of low risk (as defined by a risk assessment tool) individuals on chronic opioid therapy, up to one time per year after initiation of therapy. - (b) Monitoring of moderate risk (as defined by a risk assessment tool) individuals on chronic opioid therapy, up to two times per year after initiation of therapy. - (c) Monitoring of high risk (as defined by a risk assessment tool) individuals on chronic opioid therapy, up to four times per year after initiation of therapy. - (d) For individuals with aberrant behavior (lost prescriptions, multiple requests for early refills, and opioids from multiple providers, unauthorized dose escalation, apparent intoxication, etc.), testing at the time of visit meets coverage criteria. - b) In pregnant individuals at high-risk for substance abuse in whom the suspicion of drug use exists based on the answers to substance abuse screening questions or as indicated by information from the prescription drug monitoring program (PDMP), as documented in the medical record. - c) In newborns when there is a history of maternal substance abuse or agitated/altered mental status in the birthing parent. - d) In candidates for organ transplant who have a history of substance abuse (to demonstrate abstinence prior to transplant). - e) In individuals with a suspicion of or a diagnosis of mental illness (e.g., anxiety disorders, schizophrenia, major depressive disorder, mood disorders, suicidal ideations, substance abuse disorder). - f) In individuals with attention-deficit hyperactivity and disruptive behavior disorders.
+- 1) Presumptive drug screening using urine samples (qualitative, semi-quantitative or quantitative) MEETS COVERAGE CRITERIA in any of the following situations: - a) To assess an individual being treated for chronic, non-cancer pain when clinical evaluation of the individual (history/signs/symptoms) suggests the use of non-prescribed medications or illegal substances: - i) Prior to initiating chronic opioid pain therapy in chronic non-cancer pain to determine if the individual has been exposed to controlled substances or potentially confounding illicit drugs. - ii) To verify an individual's compliance with treatment or identify undisclosed drug abuse as part of routine monitoring for individuals who are receiving treatment for non-cancer chronic pain with prescription opioid pain medication.
+The random testing interval and drugs selected for testing should be based on the individual's history, condition, and treatment, as documented in the medical record. - (a) Monitoring of low risk (as defined by a risk assessment tool) individuals on chronic opioid therapy, up to one time per year after initiation of therapy. - (b) Monitoring of moderate risk (as defined by a risk assessment tool) individuals on chronic opioid therapy, up to two times per year after initiation of therapy. - (c) Monitoring of high risk (as defined by a risk assessment tool) individuals on chronic opioid therapy, up to four times per year after initiation of therapy. - (d) For individuals with aberrant behavior (lost prescriptions, multiple requests for early refills, and opioids from multiple providers, unauthorized dose escalation, apparent intoxication, etc.), testing at the time of visit meets coverage criteria. - b) In pregnant individuals at high-risk for substance abuse in whom the suspicion of drug use exists based on the answers to substance abuse screening questions or as indicated by information from the prescription drug monitoring program (PDMP), as documented in the medical record. - c) In newborns when there is a history of maternal substance abuse or agitated/altered mental status in the birthing parent.

-- g) In cancer patients on opioid pain medication. - h) In individuals with epilepsy. - i) For the management and compliance monitoring of an individual under treatment for substance abuse or dependence at the following frequency (after baseline at initial evaluation) and must be documented in the patient's medical record: - i) For patients with zero to ninety consecutive days of abstinence, random qualitative drug testing at a frequency of one to two per week. - ii) For patients with greater than ninety consecutive days of abstinence, random qualitative drug testing at a frequency of one to three per month. - j) In individuals where substance abuse is in the differential diagnosis of the presenting conditions.
+- d) In candidates for organ transplant who have a history of substance abuse (to demonstrate abstinence prior to transplant). - e) In individuals with a suspicion of or a diagnosis of mental illness (e.g., anxiety disorders, schizophrenia, major depressive disorder, mood disorders, suicidal ideations, substance abuse disorder). - f) In individuals with attention-deficit hyperactivity and disruptive behavior disorders. - g) In cancer patients on opioid pain medication. - h) In individuals with epilepsy. - i) For the management and compliance monitoring of an individual under treatment for substance abuse or dependence at the following frequency (after baseline at initial evaluation) and must be documented in the patient's medical record: - i) For patients with zero to ninety consecutive days of abstinence, random qualitative drug testing at a frequency of one to three per calendar week MEETS COVERAGE CRITERIA.
+More than 3 presumptive panels in one calendar week is not covered by Medicare. - ii) For patients with greater than ninety consecutive days of abstinence, random qualitative drug testing at a frequency of one to three per calendar month MEETS COVERAGE CRITERIA.
+More than 3 physician-directed UDT in one calendar month is not covered by Medicare. - j) In individuals where substance abuse is in the differential diagnosis of the presenting conditions.